ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 This document specifies the HTTP transport for the Open Trust Protocol (OTrP), which is used to manage code and configuration data in a Trusted Execution Environment (TEE).
-An implementation of this document can run outside of any TEE, but interacts with an OTrP implementation that runs inside a TEE.
+An implementation of this document can (if desired) run outside of any TEE, but interacts with an OTrP implementation that runs inside a TEE.

 --- middle